SuperOfficeDocs/superoffice-docs/docs/onsite-setup/upgrade/upgrade-to-8-1.md

 1. Run **SuperOffice SM.win** **SetupExe.exe** installer to upgrade the server and the database to 8.1.

 2. Run **SuperOffice Web client** **Setup.exe** to upgrade SuperOffice Sales web client to 8.1.
-Remember to tick **Expose Netserver Webservices** if Service should use the same web services as the web client.
+Remember to tick **Expose Netserver Webservices** if Service should use the same web services as the Web client.

 3. Start the Web client and set the new Web Base URL preference in Settings and Maintenance client.